 Millennials aren’t your enemy.

 I was at a conference not too long ago, where they had made some whimsical posters, highlighting possible frustrations of their business-focused audience.
-Jokes about call centres, humour about customer interactions… and one making a joke about how millennials would be easier to serve if they would just stop starring at their screens.
+Jokes about call centres, humour about customer interactions… and one making a joke about how millennials would be easier to serve if they would just stop staring at their screens.

 I know.
 Hilarious.